Marv934/Air-Quality-Data-Sonification/README.md

 ## Usage

+The project is split into two parts.
+First, the data collection with R and than the sonification in SuperCollider.

+### Data collection in R

 The File *scrape_sensor-community.R* provides two functions to create data sets.
-It scrapes the data from [archive.sensor.community](https://archive.sensor.community/).
+It scrapes the data from [archive.sensor.community](https://archive.sensor.community/) and stores the result and also the raw data files in the directory ./data/*

 ```R
 create_set_inherit(id, type, start, end)